A Parent’s Guide to Primary School Tutoring: Everything You Need to Know

 There’s a lot to cover, but don’t worry about feeling overwhelmed.
 Following these ideas will help you ensure you find the right tutor for your child.

-4 Tips to ensure a great tutoring experience for your primary school child
+Tips to ensure a great tutoring experience for your primary school child

 Now that you’ve got your tutor sorted, it’s important to check in regularly and make the most of it!